-Cork flooring is one of the most comfortable, pet-friendly flooring solutions available.
+Cork flooring is one of the most comfortable and pet-friendly flooring solutions available.
 Cork is an excellent choice for pet flooring since it is naturally antibacterial.
 As a part of the wood family, it is scratch and water resistant.
-Though you might have to compromise in the overall look of your apartment (marble & hardwood have their charms!) this floor type is very ideal for a pet home.
+Though you might have to compromise in the overall look of your apartment.
+This floor type is very ideal for a pet home.

-Would you believe it if I told you that bamboo flooring is one of the hardest, most durable, and pet safe flooring options available?
-One of the flooring industry’s best kept secrets and now you know it too!
+Bamboo flooring is one of the hardest, most durable, and pet safe flooring options.
 Bamboo is a unique wood flooring option that appeals to dog-loving families due to its robust, durable, and elegant nature.
 It is not only durable and comfortable for your dog but adds a lot of style to the aesthetics of your home too.

-Well, there is no denying that laminate flooring has been a hot choice since months now.
-Its real wood resemblance is improving day by day and hence I see its demand overshoot within the next few years easily.
+Well, there is no denying that laminate flooring has been a hot choice.
 It is very durable, hard & stain resistant but slippery for dogs!
-But hey, there is a solution.
-Opt for textured or scraped laminate floors, they tend to be non-slippery and more robust than the traditional ones.
+But textured or scraped laminate floors are non-slippery and more robust than the traditional ones.